rcomrad/data/README.md

 After that, you can freely choose which data you want to change: if some property of the object is excluded from the body of the post request, when it will not be changed.

-result: ID of the updated object
+Result: ID of the updated object

 ### 3) Many-To-Many request: `many-to-many type, (-id, all data)/(id), arrays of indexes`